SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ### deictic reference type

-Deictic reference type (my term) is the semantic feature class expressing what kind of item is being referenced.
+Deictic reference type (my term) is the semic feature class expressing what kind of item is being referenced.
 Deictic reference type may be personal, spatial, temporal or discourse.